-There are quite a few buzzes here in there about NASCAR going all electric.
+There are quite a few buzzes here in there about NASCAR going all-electric.
 But the true buzz is that getting a business to run in China is not easy.
 Knowing the right people is the key to making that happen.
 Gene Stefanyshyn, NASCAR’s chief international officer, stated that they have to start planting their footprint in Asia.
-He believes that Asia is a huge market, thus making Asia their priority.
+He believes that Asia is a huge market, thus making Asia its priority.

 In trying to do that, Stefanyshyn said that they have to find the right partner in order to understand the basic and political system.
 Being in the racing field, he stated that NASCAR needed a connection that is going to bring government connection and share market knowledge in order to establish a national racing series in Asia.

 NASCAR races in the United States are done on oval speedways which are not many on other continents.
 Stefanyshyn said that over time, they would improve and evolve these tracks according to their customers’ preferences.
 They are not afraid and limiting in their type of racing.
 Stefanyshyn stated that they would be fan-centric.
 Asia providing a lot of road courses will sure be interesting to put some ovals.

 Although some people have trouble with oval racing, a small oval is actually beneficial for the fans, enabling them to enjoy the race by seeing the whole arena with the cars going by, letting them see the bumping and grinding, in other words; letting them see NASCAR.
 This advantage sure will be NASCAR’s strength, especially going into a new market.
 The only problem is estimating how long it is going to take to evolve road courses into small ovals.